EasyLlama Consistently Recognized Among Top Training Software Solutions

 - That the harasser tried to earn the victim's consent for improper sexual advance or verbal remarks through the offering of work-related benefits, rewards, or other forms of leverage

 - That the victim suffered damage as a result of the harasser's performance of such sexual advances or remarks, or by refusing the benefits present by the harasser for a sexual favor.

 What to Do if You Suspect Sexual Harassment in the Workplace

 Employees can make a claim of harassment if they're subjected to sexual demands, whether obvious or subtle, and whether or not they speak up about it at the time it happens.

-Another way is to seek knowledge is on sites like EasyLllama, we offer content that will provide you knowledge about what sexual harassment is and what you can do to deal with it.
+Another way to seek knowledge is on sites like EasyLllama; we offer content that will provide you with knowledge about what sexual harassment is and what you can do to deal with it.

 We Have Your Back

 Our training is fully compliant and created by HR experts.
 We make courses that exceed state and federal requirements so you can rest at ease.